clgtIO/autobundle/README.md

 - Minimal **node_modules**

 # How it works
-**Autobundle** use technology like esbuild, webpack to bundling your dependency and automatic publish to NPM registry.
+Like [bundlephobia.com](https://bundlephobia.com) **Autobundle** use technology like esbuild, webpack to bundling your dependency and automatic publish to NPM registry.

 ## Getting started